ursusdm/consumptionprofiles/README.md

 In order to run the script without problem, it is necessaryis necessary to have installed:

-* Jupyter Notebook (Environment to execute the parts of interest of the script).
+* Jupyter Notebook (Environment to run script cells).
 Script has comments on the main functionalities that each code cell implements.
 * Python (main script language)
 * Pyspark (spark with python)
 * MLIB (machine Learning with Spark Library)